-As feed and water levels continue to fall across NSW, increased numbers of wildlife and livestock on the roads pose an added risk to motorists.
+With most of NSW affected by drought, increased numbers of wildlife and livestock on the roads pose an added risk to motorists.

 The severe shortage of feed has forced farmers to graze stock on the roadsides, while cattle that have escaped in search of feed can be more unpredictable and present a serious road safety danger.

 Wildlife, especially kangaroos and wallabies, are also drawn to the roadside, attracted by the feed watered by run-off from the roads.

 Temporary warning signs in areas where cattle graze and also in native animal hotspots urge motorists to slow down and watch for animals on the roads.

 Safe driving tips